Dates to remember

 Plumbing and Drainage

-The changes to G12, G13 and E1 came into effect on 2 November 2023 with a 12 month transition period.
+The changes to the acceptable solutions and verification methods for G12, G13 and E1 came into effect on 2 November 2023 with a 12 month transition period.

-G12/AS1 requirements for lead in plumbing products - This portion of the document has a transition date extending to 1 September 2025.
+G12/AS1 requirements for lead content and dezincification resistance in plumbing products - These provisions now have a transition date extending to 1 May 2026.

 Protection from fire